Tutorial: Create a Clound-only Virtual Network in Azure

 Tutorial: Create a Cloud-Only Virtual Network in Azure

-This tutorial walks you through the steps to create an example of a cloud-only Azure Virtual Network that contains two subnets using the Azure Management Portal.
+This tutorial walks you through the steps in the Azure Management Portal to create an example cloud-only Azure Virtual Network that contains two subnets.
 The resulting virtual network will look like the following:

 For example, the FrontEndSubnet could be used for web servers and the BackEndSubnet could be used for SQL servers or domain controllers.

 This tutorial assumes you have no prior experience using Azure.
 It is meant to help you become familiar with the steps required to create your own virtual network by stepping you through an example configuration.
 If you want to create a cloud-only virtual network that works for your specific configuration, see Configure a Cloud-Only Virtual Network in the Management Portal.
 If you are looking for design scenarios and advanced information about Virtual Network, see the Azure Virtual Network Overview.

 This tutorial does not walk you through creating a cross-premises configuration, in which the virtual network is connected to your organization network.
 For a tutorial that walks you through creating a virtual network with cross-premises connectivity and a site-to-site VPN connection (i.e., connecting to Active Directory or SharePoint located at your company), see Tutorial: Create a Cross-Premises Virtual Network for Site-to-Site Connectivity.

 In this tutorial you will learn how to set up a basic Azure cloud-only virtual network with two subnets.

 To create this example cloud-only virtual network, do the following

 Log in to the Azure Management Portal.